EMCampbell01/ACJ_Ranking_Algorithm/README.md

 # Student Performance Ranker

 This repository contains a Python implementation of an algorithm designed to estimate student performance as a ranking, based on peer reviews.
-The algorithm processes peer reviews, and created 'Rated Pairs' representing a link between two students, and generates JSON data that can be used to create a box plot graph.
+The algorithm processes peer reviews, and creates 'Rated Pairs' representing a link between two students, and generates JSON data that can be used to create a box plot graph.

 ## Description